fr4t3llo/snow-crash/level01/Resources/README.md

 # SnowCrash Level01 Walkthrough

-This walkthrough explains how we retrieved the flag for `level01` in the SnowCrash wargame.
+This walkthrough explains how we retrieved the flag for `level01`.

 ---